department-of-veterans-affairs/va.gov-team/products/accredited-representative-facing/engineering/docs/2024-ARF-engineering-next-steps.md

 ### Connect ARP Engine to 21-22 Data Storage

 - **Action**: Integrate the ARP engine with the data storage solution provided by the Accredited Representative Management (ARM) team.
-- **Status**: Blocked.
-Decision pending final ratification.
+- **Status**: Blocked (pending implementation of 21-22 request storage).
-- **Current Proposal**: See ARM's storage solution as outlined in their [proposal](https://github.com/department-of-veterans-affairs/va.gov-team/pull/89536/files).
+- **Current Proposal**: See ARM's storage solution as outlined in their [proposal](https://github.com/department-of-veterans-affairs/va.gov-team/pull/89536/files), which has yet to be implemented.
 - **Historical Context**:
   - An initial solution was proposed but pivoted due to technical challenges, as detailed in this [diagram](https://app.mural.co/t/departmentofveteransaffairs9999/m/departmentofveteransaffairs9999/1709071900155) and the related [Slack discussion](https://dsva.slack.com/archives/C0MQ281DJ/p1616161616000100).
   - Related work can be found in [Claims API Pull Requests by @nihil2501](https://github.com/department-of-veterans-affairs/vets-api/pulls?q=is%3Apr+author%3Anihil2501+label%3AclaimsAPI).